frootlab/frootlab.github.io/_posts/2019-03-20-three-obstacles-in-data-science.md

 addressed by letting the code be dynamic!

 For this purpose we started to develop [Rian](/rian.html), a templating machine-learning framework, that orchestrates TensorFlow.
 However, Rian does not simply provide a new interface, but abstracts the coding process by following our Cloud-Assisted Meta Programming ([CAMP](/tags#CAMP)) paradigm.
 The fundamental observation behind Rian is, that it is almost never required to use a specific algorithm but only one that does the job - so why not simply use the best one, that's currently available?
-This is the point, where Brea and it's CBF algorithms join the game.
+This is the point, where the Vivid Server and it's CBF algorithms join the game.
 And finally to easily integrate the application into any existing operational data landscapes also Deet joins the team.
 So these three together constitute our *Vivid Code* framework.

 ## The Vision: Vivid Code